Hortense de Beauharnais: Composer

 The Divorce of the Empress Josephine by Henri Frédéric Schopin, 1846.
 Hortense accompanies her mother for the signing of the official divorce from Napoleon in 1809.

-Hortense de Beauharnais found love for music during her time in boarding school and she became a self-acclaimed amateur composer there (Beaucour, 2007).
+Hortense de Beauharnais found love for music during her time in boarding school and she became a self-acclaimed amateur composer there.
 Though she did not have any known education in composition, it is said that she was a very talented singer and pianist.
 Fétis wrote about her in his article, Biographie Universelle des Musiciens, the following lines:

 “Plantade was Queen Hortense’s singing-master when she was at Mad.
 Campan’s school; what her Majesty gained more especially from her lessons was a great capability of stint, she composed several pieces of this kind, among which is the one beginning with the words: ‘Partant pour la Syrie.’
 This romance, which enjoyed a great vogue about 1810, again became popular in France after 1852.”
 While her stepfather, Napoleon, ruled over France, she wrote marches and the French Troops sung some of her songs.

 Hortense was banished when Napoleon was defeated and there she wrote numerous pieces, mostly notably her 12 Romances she wrote for her brother Eugene.
 Although she was banished, Hortense’s home exemplified the spirit of French art culture.
 There she presented her arts for her many visitors.
-Famous contemporary artists like Franz Liszt, Alexandre Dumas, and Lord Byron came to visit and listen to her piano performances.
+Famous contemporary artists like Franz Liszt, Alexandre Dumas, pere, and Lord Byron came to visit and listen to her piano performances.
 Hortense’s most famous composition ‘Partant pour la Syrie’ became the national hymn of France after her son Emperor Napoleon III instated it as such.
-(Last FM, 2010).
 French composer Camille Saint-Saens quotes “Partant pour la Syrie” in “Fossils” from his Carnival of the Animals.

 A collection of some of her writing, art, and compositions can be found in her “Livre d’art de la reine Hortense.”